 2011 was also a big year at AMSURG in terms of new capabilities, culminating with the launch of Center Connect, an administrative/communications portal for Center Leaders and staff.
 Center Connect marked a significant improvement in terms of both user experience and access to new content since all AMSURG resources, tools and targeted communications could now be accessed in one central location.

 Throughout the years, AMSURG had occasionally collaborated with hospitals and health systems to own and operate ASCs, although it had not been a focus.
 With the increasing pace of healthcare reform, AMSURG established a more formal program to seek strategic and synergistic partnerships with hospitals and health systems in 2012.
 Recognizing that each situation is unique, AMSURG has a flexible approach that assesses the advisability and suitability of partnering with a hospital or health system in each individual market the company currently serves or may serve in the future.
 AMSURG remains fully committed to partnering with physician-owned surgery centers that may wish to remain independent of hospital affiliations, while also acknowledging the value of exploring the strategic potential of aligning with hospital or health system partners under suitable circumstances.

 2014: AMSURG Joins Forces with Sheridan Healthcare

-The merger of AMSURG and Sheridan created a new powerhouse in health care that combines a strong national presence, leading market positions in multiple service lines and extensive local market expertise.
-The combined companies offer an unparalleled suite of solutions to help health systems executives navigate the changing health care landscape.
+The merger of AMSURG and Sheridan created a new powerhouse in healthcare that combined a strong national presence, leading market positions in multiple service lines and extensive local market expertise.
+The new company offered an unparalleled suite of solutions to help health systems executives navigate the changing healthcare landscape.

 2016: Envision Healthcare and AMSURG Merge